-Located in the northern parts of Wisconsin on a beautiful lake is my client James’s cabin.
+Located in the northern parts of Wisconsin on a beautiful lake is our client James’s cabin.
 But this isn’t your ordinary weekend getaway home.
 When James purchased his cabin in the spring of 2012, it came with a very unique history.

 A Lodge With a Story